Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 Trump might be the next president of the United States.

-Oh no.
+Oh, no.

-A couple things on this.
+A couple of things on this.

-I mean, unless they start making really bad trade deals and show that their leaders are way smarter than our leaders and maybe are complicit in a massive flow of illegal immigrants into the country.
+Unless they start making really bad trade deals and show that their leaders are way smarter than our leaders and maybe are complicit in a massive flow of illegal immigrants into the country.

-I mean, I I think Sweden, I think our European allies, I think most countries are fine when it comes to Trump.
+I mean, I think Sweden, I think our European allies, I think most countries are fine when it comes to Trump.

-I don't think they really need to worry, even if he were to be the commander in chief.
+I don't think they really need to worry, even if he were to be the commander-in-chief.

-Now is where the now's where the now's where the dancing starts, Buck.
+Now's where the dancing starts, Buck.

 Knowledge is a little harsh, but I don't think it's inaccurate.